 Amanda has recently moved to the UK from Perth, Australia.
 Graduating from Curtin University with a Bachelor of Commerce, Marketing degree, she started her career as Marketing Assistant working for one of Australia's largest hospitality acquisition and management groups.
 Progressing from this role, Amanda worked as Marketing Coordinator for a German based dental supply company, an interesting contrast to her previously heavily media focused role.
 In 2013, Amanda took advantage of her recent move to the UK and spent time travelling in Europe, ticking some more cities off her travel bucket list.

 Now settled into her new home in Bristol, Amanda is putting down roots and we welcome her to the team as Marketing and Administration Assistant.
-Amanda will be responsible for social and digital marketing, press and media and will be taking on marketing strategy development, implementation and brand development for the Skills Junction, Apprenticeship Hub and Creative Skills Hub projects.
+Amanda will be assisting with social and digital marketing, press and media in addition to marketing strategy and brand development for the Skills Junction, Apprenticeship Hub and Creative Skills Hub projects.

 Business Engagement Apprentice

 Emon has recently joined our LEP skills team after completing his Double Business, Travel and Tourism A-Levels and working within a family run business.
 He has previously worked for Renault City Motors as Sales Executive but decided to have a change in his career path to broaden his range of skills and build a solid foundation within a more corporate environment.
 Emon has experience working for a varied range of businesses and is looking forward to developing his career with the LEP Skills team.

 Emon is a very active person and is interested in a wide range of sports.
 He has a special interest in football, however, and also plays for his local team Frampton Athletics.